Anand-Shaurya/Backend_FastAPI_Proj1/readme.md

-# if you are starting this project for the first time
+# If you are starting this project for the first time
 .\.venv\Scripts\activate
 pip install -r requirements.txt
-# whenever someone adds a new package please update the reqirements.txt
+# Whenever someone adds a new package please update the reqirements.txt
 pip freeze > requirements.txt

 fastapi dev main.py